HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

-\autoref{fig:hz_completeness} and \autoref{fig:planet_hists} show two different examples of these types of yield outputs. \autoref{fig:hz_completeness} shows the fraction of a star's habitable zone that can be sampled by during the lifetime of a mission known as the "habitable zone completeness" with the two yield codes in side by side axes and using the same color bar for ease of comparison. \autoref{fig:planet_hists} shows histograms of the total number of detected planets found as a function of planet type in this case just using EXOSIMS.
+\autoref{fig:hz_completeness} and \autoref{fig:planet_hists} show two different examples of these types of yield outputs. \autoref{fig:hz_completeness} shows the fraction of a star's habitable zone that can be sampled by during the lifetime of a mission known as the "habitable zone completeness" with the two yield codes in side-by-side axes and using the same color bar for ease of comparison. \autoref{fig:planet_hists} shows histograms of the total number of detected planets found as a function of planet type in this case just using EXOSIMS.